 It’s a new year, better buy a house.
 Or a car.
 Or some bedding or something.

 The ads say once you do all these things, then you can finally be happy.

 What.
 A load.
 Of crap.

 I love the new year, but I hate all the emotional manipulation that goes with it.

 You don’t need to change who you are to be happy.

-And you DON’T need to accomplish a bunch of stuff that may not even be what matters to you in order to deserve happiness.
+And you DON’T need to accomplish a bunch of stuff (that may not even matter to you) in order to deserve happiness.

 Now I’m not saying don’t set goals.
 I love goal-setting and right now I’m in the middle of setting my own annual goals and intentions.

 But your resolutions, goals, and intentions for the New Year need to be about who you are, what you want and what actually lights you up and turns you on.
-When you include the things you care about — not what you were told to do or what you should want — your goals may be odd and a little surprising, but they will lead you to a kind of happiness not found in the gym or with a financial planner.
+When you include the things you care about — not what you were told to do or what you should want — your goals may be odd and a little surprising, but they will lead you to a kind of happiness not found from crash diets, lifestyle influencers or get-rich-quick schemes.

 For years, I set financial goals for myself that I failed to meet.
 “Pay off all your credit card debt.
 Save 20% of your income.”
 Reasonable stuff like that.
 It took me a while to realize that the reason I failed wasn’t because of some horrible flaw in myself.
 It was because I hadn’t connected my financial goals to the rest of my values and my life.
 Once I set financial goals that were connected to things that genuinely excited me (instead of just doing what I was told I should do), my finances suddenly and sharply improved — because my reasons were intimately connected to my values.